lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ```
 ![PianoMan LastFM](/images/pianoman.png)

 The process of creating the static dataframes is repeated ~550 times (code below).
 Initially, the hope was to run it through 900 playlists, but after several hours, this required too much memory/processing power to handle.
-The output of repeating this ~550 times and concatenating into one large training dataframe leads to a dataset of over 20million observations.
+The output of repeating this ~550 times and concatenating into one large training dataframe leads to a dataset of over 20    million observations.

 ```python
 df_list = []